Investing

 • Large volume, high liquidity- this can be good or bad I suppose

 There are lots of forex day-trading brokerages popping up these days, especially with it being so easy to do online.
-Just be careful and make sure you don’t go head over heels and find yourself in investing debt =( If you are still interested in trading on the Forex Market, you should try a Forex Market simulator first (use fake money).
-Also, I hear that they have Forex Robots that use algorithms to make the currency trades automatically, which might help take the panicky psychology behind currency trades and help limit your losses.
-Don’t be lured into “MAKE BIG MONEY FAST” gimmicks from the Forex Market.
+Just be careful and make sure you don’t go head over heels and find yourself in investing debt =( If you are still interested in trading on the Forex Market, you should try a forex market simulator first (use fake money).
+Also, I hear that they have forex robots that use algorithms to make the currency trades automatically, which might help take the panicky psychology behind currency trades and help limit your losses.
+Don’t be lured into “MAKE BIG MONEY FAST” gimmicks from the forex market.